MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/source-maps-monitor/source-maps-monitor-tool.md

 To try this feature:

-1. In a new tab or window, follow the instructions in [Map preprocessed code to source code](../javascript/source-maps.md).
+1. In a new tab or window, follow the instructions in [Map preprocessed code to source code](../javascript/source-maps.md), and then continue below.

 1. Close the popup dialog box that the demo opens.